FabianSchurig/contentcenter_fusion360/README.md

 Watch a video on how to use it.
 [![How to use it](https://img.youtube.com/vi/OzHQy3awX9Q/0.jpg)](https://www.youtube.com/watch?v=OzHQy3awX9Q)

+### Insert Tab
+Here you can select a preset and insert the part.
+After insertion the preset will be applied.
+You can also change your preset at any time after insertion.
+If you want to add the same part again, simply insert it twice and then change the preset of the second part accordingly after insertion.
+Or simply go to the Documents Content Tab and change it there.

+### Documents Content Tab
+Here you find a list containing all commponents of your active Fusion 360 document with the depending user parameters.
+If a component was previously inserted, you can change the presets here again.
+If a preset is not enough you can also change all the parameters as you want.
+If you inserted the same component twice, you will see here both components which might have different presets.

+### Joints Tab
+The Joints Tab is for creating Joints of the inserted components.
+You can multiply one component and add it to all selected JointOrigins or to all Occurrences of another component.

 ## Available Content
-You can browse throught the available content on my website https://custom.hk-fs.de/insert.
+You can browse throught the available content on my website https://custom.hk-fs.de/.
 I try to add more content over time.
 If you miss a part please let me know and I will try my best to add it.

+Currently I have 8 different parts with more than 1000 presets to chose from.
+- cylinder head hex screw
+  - ISO 4762 - 287 presets
+- hexagon nut DIN
+  - DIN 934 - 54 presets
+- hexagon nut ISO ~208 presets
+  - ISO 4032
+  - ISO 4033
+  - ISO 4034
+  - ISO 4035
+  - ISO 4775
+  - ISO 7413
+  - ISO 7414
+  - ISO 7417
+  - ISO 8673
+  - ISO 8674
+  - ISO 8675
+- flat head hex screw
+  - DIN 7991 - 109 presets
+- button head hex screw
+  - ISO 7380-1 - 79 presets
+- flat washer
+  - ISO 7089 - 26 presets
+- hexagon screw
+  - ISO 4014 - 289 presets
+- other
+  - DIN 920 - 6 presets

+_as of 26/02/2019_

+If you miss a part, please create an issue or message me.
+I will add it as soon as possible!

 ## Installation